RyanRen2023/RyanRen2023/README.md

 👋 Hi, I’m Xihai Ren

 Welcome to my GitHub!
-I’m a passionate software developer with over 6 years of experience, specializing in Java development, microservices architecture, and full-stack web development.
-My journey in tech has equipped me with the skills to build scalable, high-performance applications, and I’m always eager to learn and explore new technologies.
+I’m an enthusiastic software developer with over 6 years of professional experience in Java development, microservices architecture, and full-stack web development.
+My passion lies in building scalable, efficient, and user-centric applications, and I’m always on the lookout for new technologies and challenges to further enhance my expertise.

 💻 What I Do